thomas-robinson/mkmf2/README.md

 1. git clone the diyorzakirov07/mkmf2 branch.
 2. cd to mkmf2.
-3. Run the parserTest.py script that requiers a path to the .F90 file or use 'diag_manager.F90'.
+3. Run the parserTest.py script that requiers a path to a .F90 file or use 'diag_manager.F90'.

 **Example:**
 ```